 If you are a small business owner who wants to select and purchase lighting for your retail store, then this article is for you.
 We’ll start by giving a general overview of the basic bulb types and kinds of retail store lighting.
-Once we have gotten that out of the way, we will go over how to actually select lighting for your store (using a jewelry store as a concrete example), show you how much it will cost, and tell you where to buy it.
+Once we have gotten that out of the way, we will go over how to actually select lighting for your store (using a jewelry store as a concrete example), how much it will cost, and tell you where to buy it.
+If you want to skip ahead, here’s a preview of what we’ll cover:

-If you came to this article looking for a great place to find lighting, you should consider 1800-Lighting or Hansen Wholesale.
-Both have a great selection and good prices.
-Please note both companies sell lighting for homes and businesses.
-It is common in the lighting industry to service both business and non-business clients.
+If you came to this article looking for a great place to find lighting, you should consider ATG Stores.
+They have a great selection and good prices.
+Please note ATG Stores sell lighting for homes and businesses, which is common in the lighting industry.
+Get free shipping on any order!

 To ensure that we have the best and most practical information for you, I spoke with Leslie Stern, retail design/lighting specialist and owner of Leslie M Stern Design, who provided some helpful information, counsel, and feedback on the article.